blackPantherOS/radeon-profile-qt6/README.md

+# Radeon-Profile-Qt6
-Simple application to read current clocks of ATi Radeon cards (xf86-video-ati, xf86-video-amdgpu).
+Simple Qt6 application to read current clocks of ATi Radeon cards (xf86-video-ati, xf86-video-amdgpu driver).

-# xf86-video-ati and xf86-video-amdgpu  driver
+# Requires:
+(Qt6 version rewrite in progress!)
-Install and run radeon-profile-daemon (https://github.com/marazmista/radeon-profile-daemon) for using this app as normal user.
+Install Qt5 version and run radeon-profile-daemon (https://github.com/marazmista/radeon-profile-daemon) for using this app as normal user.
 Otherwise app need to be run with root privilages for changing power profiles (and clocks readings sometimes).
 You can add `username ALL = NOPASSWD: /usr/bin/radeon-profile` to your `/etc/sudoers`.
 Here is tip for run app as normal user but involves change permissions to system files: http://bit.ly/1dvQMhS

 # Functionality